willamys/wgfa7-store-theme/docs/README.md

-# Minimum Boilerplate Theme
+# WGFA7 Minimum Boilerplate Theme

-The minimum Boilerplate Theme is basic store front model based on the VTEX IO Store Framework.
+It was the store theme used to front VTEX IO Store Framework for Hiring Coders asingment 3.
+(DESAFII 3).

 It should be used only when you want to start a new store theme without any pre-set configurations, as is the case with [Store Theme](https://github.com/vtex-apps/store-theme).